Destination Updates - COVID-19 Travel Information

 All of our beaches and towns are open and are welcoming visitors to our beautiful shores.
-During this Phase 3, the health and safety of our visitors and residents continue to be top priorities for area businesses and officials.
-Gatherings are limited to no more than 10 people indoors and 50 outdoors (see provision for smaller outdoor entertainment venues below).
+The health and safety of our visitors and residents continue to be top priorities for area businesses and officials.
+Mass gatherings are limited to no more than 100 people indoors and 200 outdoors - see additional information below.
 Social distancing rules remain in place.
 Frequent hand washing and sanitizing of surfaces continues to be important.
-Area businesses have enhanced their cleaning protocols following state and CDC guidelines for your safety and a new statewide program "Count on Me NC" has been implemented.
+Area businesses have enhanced their cleaning protocols following state and CDC guidelines for your safety.

-Restaurants are permitted to provide dine-in service at 50% capacity.
-Restaurants have implemented additional cleaning and social distancing protocols to meet state guidelines to protect the health of employees and guests.
-In restaurants, guests are required to wear face coverings at their table unless they are actively eating or drinking effective 5 pm November 25.
-Many restaurants are also offering takeout, drive-thru, and delivery services - see our Takeout and Delivery page.
+Restaurants are permitted to provide indoor dine-in service at 75% capacity and outdoor dine-in service at 100% subject to masks and social distancing.
+In restaurants, guests are required to wear face coverings at their table unless they are actively eating or drinking.
+To find restaurants offering takeout, drive-thru, and delivery services - see our Takeout and Delivery page.
 You can also enjoy fresh air and beautiful scenery with your meal with our outdoor and waterfront dining options throughout the county.
 You may wish to call ahead or visit restaurant websites and social media for details and hours of operation.

 WE'RE IN THIS TOGETHER

 Please help protect and respect the health of fellow visitors and residents.
 Follow the three Ws when you visit any public area: Wear a cloth face covering; Wait six feet apart to avoid close contact and maintain appropriate social distancing between yourself and others; Wash your hands often or use hand sanitizer.

 For your safety and the safety of others, travel is discouraged if you are sick or have been recently exposed to the novel coronavirus/COVID-19.